 The call to action (CTA) is arguably the most crucial element on your product page.
 With one click of the “add to cart” button, your website visitor is close to becoming a customer.
 They’ve finally taken the plunge and are ready to purchase.

-It might seem simple to throw up any CTA and call it a day.
+It might seem simple to add any CTA and call it a day.
 But multiple factors influence whether or not that button gets clicked.
 Here's how to encourage more clicks on your CTA.

 Create Contrast With Color

-Your CTA should be a unique color that doesn't appear elsewhere on the page.
+Your CTA should be a unique color that stands out.
 You want your CTA to be a beacon, shining brightly and drawing in clicks.

 All CTAs should be the same color across your site.
-That way, returning customers will instinctively know what button they need to click to get your products, making purchasing that much easier.
+That way, returning customers will instinctively know what button to click to get your products, making purchasing that much easier.

 Make It Large Enough